meanjoe45/dotenv-init/README.md

 ## Examples

-When installed globally, running the following command from the root directory of your project works well for sending the list of `.js` files to dotenv-init.
+When installed globally, running the following command from the root directory of the target project works well for sending the list of `.js` files to dotenv-init.

 ```
 dotenv-init $(find . -type f -not -path "*/node_modules*" -not -path "*/test*" -name "*.js")